-The initiatory experience not only makes transition easier, but also deserves special attention as a constructive "building block" for change or possible transformation and initiation to another level of consciousness.
-Through initiation, it is possible for a person to become able to assume his or her next mode of being in its fullest expression.
-Obtaining one's own mode of being is equivalent to being born a second time-it is similar to becoming another person through rebirth and the breaking of the psychic umbilical cord to the stage being shed.
+The initiatory experience not only makes transition easier, but it also deserves special attention as a constructive "building block" for change or possible transformation and initiation to another level of consciousness.
+Through initiation, it is possible for a person to become able to assume his or her mode of being in its fullest expression.
+Obtaining one's own mode of being is equivalent to being born a second time - it is similar to becoming another person through rebirth and the breaking of the psychic umbilical cord.

-Girls' puberty rites are less widespread than boys' initiation rites.
+Girl's puberty rites are less widespread than boy's initiation rites.
 Also, they are more subtle and less dramatic than rites for boys.
-At the girls' rites, there is usually an older woman present, who has been through the initiation and can, therefore, offer empathic support (Stein, 1990).
+At the girl's rites, there is usually an older woman present, who has been through the initiation and can, therefore, offer empathic support (Stein, 1990).
 Primitive societies seem better able to help girls move into their feminine development than does our culture.
-Anthropologist Victor Turner (1987) refers to Richards' (1956) study when he writes that the Bemba Tribe refers to "growing a girl" when they mean initiating her.
-This "growing a girl" means not only marking a stage and helping her to acquire knowledge, but also bringing about her transformation-a profound change in being.
+Anthropologist Victor Turner (1987) refers to Richard's (1956) study when he writes that the Bemba Tribe refers to "growing a girl" when they mean initiating her.
+This "growing a girl" means not only marking a stage and helping her to acquire knowledge, but also bringing about her transformation - a profound change in being.

-In this modern-day world, Sandplay can act as a vessel for the initiatory experience.
-For my ten-year-old client, whom I shall refer to as Jasmine (at her request), Sandplay provided such an experience.
-Her series of 26 Sandplays (15 of which are presented here), created over a period of ten and one-half months, resulted in an authentic initiation process which I felt privileged to witness.
+In this modern-day world, sandplay can act as a vessel for the initiatory experience.
+For my 10-year-old client, whom I shall refer to as Jasmine (at her request), sandplay provided such an experience.
+Her series of 26 sandplays (15 of which are presented here), created over a period of ten and one-half months, resulted in an authentic initiation process, which I felt privileged to witness.

-Several authors have discussed this time of passage-the stage prior to puberty.
-Erik Erikson, in his seminal work, "Eight Stages of Man," (1950) designates this period before puberty as the fifth psycho-social stage: specifically, identity vs. role diffusion.
+Several authors have discussed this time of passage - the stage prior to puberty.
+Erik Erikson (1950), in his seminal work, "Eight Stages of Man," designates this period before puberty as the fifth psycho-social stage; specifically, identity vs. role diffusion.
 According to Erikson, this stage can be a time of increased ego identity.
-He asserts that "puberty rites and confirmations help to integrate and to affirm the new identify" (p.229); thus, helping the prepubescent youth to transverse this stage successfully and become ready to meet the challenges of the next stage.
+He asserts that "puberty rites and confirmations help to integrate and to affirm the new identity" (p.229), thus helping the prepubescent youth to transverse this stage successfully and to prepare to meet the challenges of the next stage.

-Victor Turner (1987) has also written about this stage; he calls it the Liminal Period.
-Using his terminology, Jasmine could be referred to as a transitional being or "liminal persona" at this early stage of her development as she was moving toward womanhood.
+Victor Turner (1987) has also written about this stage; he calls it the liminal period.
+Using his terminology, Jasmine could be referred to as a transitional-being or "liminal persona" at this early stage of her development as she was moving toward womanhood.

-The Greeks recognized such a period and called it the Arretophoria period for girls between the ages of seven and eleven, who had not yet menstruated - as was the case with my client.
-In this rite, girls enacted the ritual drama of the Thesmophoria; however, the mystery was carefully hidden from the pre-menstrual girls.
-The ritual was this: four girls of noble birth stayed in the temple of the goddess.
-On one of the nights, these girls carried sacred objects that could not be named and could not be seen.
-Older initiated women placed the objects in the basket that the four girls carried on their heads.
-The girls walked down a natural underground passage.
-At the bottom of the descent, they exchanged the sacred objects for something else which was wrapped and hidden.
-They then brought these baskets with the secret objects back to the temple.
-With this ritual completed, the young girls had begun their preparation for the central mystery of their lives.
-When they began to menstruate, they then completed the later stages of initiation, celebrated in the festival of the Thesmophoria (Meador, 1990).
+The Greeks recognized such a period and called it the Arretophoria for girls between the ages of 7-11 who had not yet menstruated - as was the case with my client.
+In this rite girls enact the ritual drama of the Thesmophoria; however, the mystery is carefully hidden from the premenstrual girls.
+The ritual is this: Four girls of noble birth stay in the temple of the goddess.
+On one of the nights these girls carry sacred objects that cannot be named and cannot be seen.
+Older initiated women place objects in the basket that the four girls carry on their heads.
+The girls walk down a natural underground passage.
+At the bottom of the descent, they exchange the sacred objects for something else, that is wrapped and hidden.
+They then bring these baskets with the secret objects back to the temple.
+With this ritual completed the young girls have begun their preparation for the central mystery of their lives.
+When they begin to menstruate, they then complete the later stages of initiation, celebrated in the festival of the Thesmophoria (Meador, 1990).